fbpx

 Global Affiliate Program

 Village Earth serves as a support structure for grassroots and intermediate organizations that foster the long-term empowerment of marginalized populations and communities.
 If you are interested in becoming an affiliate of Village Earth please contact Village Earth via email at [email protected].
-Below are the steps in the review and approval process for new affiliates.
+Learn more about the process of becoming an affiliate here.